MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/focused-view.md

     The following are the considerations to keep in mind when customizing the work list card in focused view:
     - The **Switch to admin mode** and **Lock customization** options are available only for administrators.
-    - If the customization is disabled, contact your administrator to turn off customization lock.
+    - If the customization is disabled, contact your administrator to turn off the customization lock.
     - When admin mode is turned on, you can customize work items for all users within your organization.
 When turned off, you can customize work items only for yourself.
 If admin mode is turned off, contact your administrator to turn it on.
+More information: [Lock or unlock customization for other user roles](customize-work-list-card.md#lock-or-unlock-customization-for-other-user-roles)
     - You can't customize the action items in the work list card.
 Also, in preview mode, the **More options** icon isn't visible to select action items that are configured in the sales accelerator workspace view.
 1. Under the **Customize** section use the following options to customize:
     - To change the icon that appears on a work item, select the pencil icon, and then choose one of the following options: